Who Owns an Invention?

 MIT Inventions and Proprietary Information Agreement

 The Inventions and Proprietary Information Agreement (IPIA) form transfers ownership of intellectual property to MIT as determined by MIT Policy and must be signed by all persons participating in research at MIT.
-This form is required for MIT’s compliance with federal law and with our industrial and foundation funding contracts.
-The Technology Licensing Office (TLO) is responsible for retaining current and accurate IPIAs on file for all appointees.
+This form is required for MIT’s compliance with federal law and with our third-party research contracts.
+The Technology Licensing Office (TLO) is responsible for retaining current and accurate IPIAs on file for all faculty, staff, and students.
 If you have any questions regarding the IPIA, please learn more on the IPIA page, learn how to submit an IPIA form here, or contact the IPIA group at the TLO.

 Assertion of Ownership